 Impact on Revenues: There will be no impact on revenues as a result of this legislation.

-Impact on Expenditures:
+Impact on Expenditures: It is anticipated that there would be no impact on expenditures resulting from this legislation as FDNY will utilize existing resources.

 Source of Funds To Cover Estimated Costs: N/A